jbh/jbh.github.io/_posts/2017-04-26-CentOS-7-i3wm-Quickstart.md

 ### Setup network

-This is necessary to communicated with the outside world, which we need to do in order to install software packages.
+This is necessary to communicate with the outside world, which we need to do in order to install software packages.
 Follow instructions at [krizna](http://www.krizna.com/centos/setup-network-centos-7/){:target="_blank"}.
 The first three steps under `GUI Mode` are all that are necessary.